-KHNP Canada has designated Mr. An as its nominee.
-As General Manager of the Nuclear Fuel Supply Section of Korea Hydro Nuclear Power ("KHNP"), a subsidiary of the Korea Electric Power Corporation ("KEPCO") and the parent company of KHNP Canada, Mr. An brings to the Board substantial industry-specific experience.
+KHNP Canada has designated Mr. Hong as its nominee.
+As General Manager of the Nuclear Fuel Cycle Management Section of Korea Hydro Nuclear Power ("KHNP"), a subsidiary of the Korea Electric Power Corporation ("KEPCO") and the parent company of KHNP Canada, Mr. Hong brings to the Board substantial industry-specific experience.
 KEPCO is the primary electric utility in South Korea and KHNP operates all of its nuclear generation.
-To the knowledge of Denison, KEPCO holds at least 6.98% of the Shares of Denison as at March 27, 2023, through its indirect corporate holdings.
+To the knowledge of Denison, KEPCO holds approximately 7% of the Shares of Denison as at March 21, 2024, through its indirect corporate holdings.